stopnoanime/16TTAC-sim/README.md

 ### Important:

-A dictionary needs one source with `isOperand` set for the toolchain to function.
+A dictionary needs one source with `isOperand` set for the toolchain to work correctly.